indranigit/indranigit/README.md

 - 🔭 I’m currently working on Web Development
 - 🌱 I’m currently learning Data Structures and Algorithms
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: I ❤️ to play badminton.
 -  💬 Ask me about Web Development,DSA, Machine Learning and Deep Learning!
+- ⚡ Fun fact: I ❤️ to play badminton, read novels, follow spirituality.

 <!--
 **indranigit/indranigit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.